 2. Widgets to Keep Your Eyes on the Prize

-You’re railing hard toward a financial goal, maybe that’s a down payment, a new puppy, or a new couch.
+You’re railing hard toward a financial Target, maybe that’s a down payment, a new puppy, or a new couch.
 Add that category as a widget and all of a sudden you’re seeing that reminder front and center on a daily basis.
-You want a little nudge to hit your goal faster?
+You want a little nudge to hit your Target faster?
 Well here it is.
 Add it as a widget and watch your progress build.

 3. Widgets for Your Kidgets